BBC Two "Cube" ident: Components of the look

 The ident was originally a cube with a "2" on each face, each a different colour.
 The ident would start by three light spots of red, green and blue, the three primary colours for television.
 These light spots then merge to form a white spot.
 Around this spot, a blue numeral "2" would form up by drawing it.
-The "COLOUR" legend would then appear below the 2, and the 2 would begin rotating to reveal other colour 2's, in the order blue, red, green and white.
+The "COLOUR" legend would then appear below the 2, and the 2 would begin rotating to reveal other colour 2s, in the order blue, red, green and white.
 This ident would continue to rotate against the black background.
 The ident was formed by an animated startup and a film of a mechanical model, with the whole thing being played off a recording.
+This ident was rarely seen outside of startup – instead programmes were usually linked with slides superimposed over the clock by means of a split-screen.

+The animated ident was replaced at some point – possibly the same day BBC 1 launched its colour service – with a static caption showing both the '2' logo and 'COLOUR' legend in cyan, though a live mechanical model similar to the one mentioned below may also have been used.

-The ident was modified in early 1972 when both channels presentation were brought into line.
+The ident was modified in late 1971 when both channels' presentation were brought into line.
 The cubed "2" was changed so all the colours were cyan blue, with the "2" now spinning above a line with an italic "COLOUR" legend.
-A variety of versions were used around this period: the first being a blue 2 over a black background with white line and caption.
-Another version included the same as before, but with a dark blue background instead of a black one.
-The final version included a slightly lighter background colour and a cyan line and caption.
-The black background version was first to be used, which then made way for the dark blue background, with the cyan version last used, however this order is disputed.
-These idents were mechanical, and filmed live as required from the BBC2 NODD room and lasted as long as necessary, although the ident would usually stop spinning after a while.
-The colour was added electronically through the NODD process used on the BBC1 ident at the time.
+A variety of colour schemes were used: the background could either be black or blue and the line and "COLOUR" caption were either white or cyan.
+These idents were mechanical, and filmed live as required from the BBC 2 Noddy room and lasted as long as necessary, although the ident would usually stop spinning after a while.
+The colour was added electronically through the Noddy process used on the BBC 1 ident at the time.